The recipe and photography for this post was provided by Carolyn Hodges of The Dinner Shift.

 - ¼ cup fresh basil, chopped

 - Cook the linguine in salted water according to the package instructions.
 Drain and set aside.

 - Season the shrimp with the salt and pepper.

 - In a large 12-inch skillet, melt 1 Tbsp. of butter over medium heat.
 Add the shrimp and sauté until cooked through, about 2 – 3 minutes.
-Remove shrimp from pan and set aside.
+Remove the shrimp from the pan and set aside.

-- Add the remaining 3 Tbsp. of butter to the pan followed by the bell peppers and asparagus.
+- Add the remaining 3 Tbsp. of butter to the pan, followed by the bell peppers and asparagus.
 Cook until the peppers are crisp-tender and the asparagus turns bright green, about 3 – 4 minutes.

 - Stir in the peas and continue to cook until they are just heated through, then add the garlic and red pepper flakes and cook for 1 more minute.
 Season the vegetables with salt and pepper to taste.